 We would like to say a big thank you to everyone who has given generously for this cause and continue to do so.

-Although CFINE accepts all donations, they are currently running low of the following items: rice, pasta sauce, sugar, tinned meals, tinned fruit and vegetables, tea, coffee, toiletries (male and female including sanitary products) and baby products (nappies, baby food).
+Although CFINE accepts all donations, they are currently running low of the following items: rice, pasta, cooking sauce, tinned meals, soup, baked beans, toiletries (male and female including sanitary products), baby products (nappies, baby food) and children's toys.

 World Mission Stamp Appeal 2019